vistastudios1/VistasKSPMods/README.md

 All parts within the "VistaSEPMods" folder and its contents are distributed under the GPL-v3.0 License.
 See more in the "License" file.

-The "Scripts" folder within any release file and its contents are distributed under the ownership of [Nubro24](https://github.com/Nubro24/KSP_Starship-kOS-Interface/tree/main) and are distributed under [their GPL-v3.0 License](https://github.com/Nubro24/KSP_Starship-kOS-Interface/blob/main/LICENSE).
+The "Scripts" folder within any release file and its contents are under the ownership of [Nubro24](https://github.com/Nubro24/KSP_Starship-kOS-Interface/tree/main) and are distributed under [their GPL-v3.0 License](https://github.com/Nubro24/KSP_Starship-kOS-Interface/blob/main/LICENSE).